-Creating a customized ritual rooted in the ancient Jewish tradition is one of the great joys of being a rabbi, especially at a lifecycle event as important and joyous as a wedding.
-Using the deep infrastructure of the traditional Jewish wedding, I work with each couple for many months before the wedding to create a ceremony that is personalized, deeply spiritual, and meaningful.
+Working with a couple to create a customized ritual rooted in the ancient Jewish tradition is one of the great joys of being a rabbi, especially at a life cycle event as important and joyous as a wedding.
+Using the deep infrastructure of the traditional Jewish wedding, I work with each couple for many months before the wedding to create a ceremony that is personalized, deeply spiritual, meaningful, and inclusive of both families.

 A Creative 8 mm Wedding Movie

 A few years ago I officiated at the wedding of Adam Cohen and Michelle Hellman in a destination wedding in Florence, Italy.
-Here is an artsy, quaint, 8 mm film of a few parts of their wedding.
-I hope it reflects some of the depth and intimacy in the kind of wedding I officiate.
+Here is an artsy, quaint, 8 mm film of a few parts of their wedding that looks like something from the 1950’s.
+I think it reflects some of the depth and intimacy in the weddings I officiate.
 I love the music by Ennio Marricone (Cinema Paradiso) that the filmmaker Saam Farahmand selected.
 See it on YouTube or click below to watch it here.

 Our wedding day was the most magical day of our lives.
 It wasn’t because of the 18th century villa that housed us, nor the views over the Florence, or the perfect weather, flowers and delicious Italian fare…. it was because of Rabbi David Zaslow.
 I say this with no exaggeration.
 Not only did Rabbi Zaslow emotionally move everyone of our guests but even our non-Jewish friends all wanted to convert after experiencing the powerful ceremony and mikvah he conducted.